Homicide teen Ariki Rigby remembered as 'beautiful, energetic, bright-eyed'

 At first the case was treated as an "unexplained death", before being upgraded to a homicide investigation late last week.

-In a statement released today, her family thanked everyone for their "heart felt prayers of support and uplift" as well as the many messages of love and condolences.
+Her family today thanked everyone for their "heartfelt prayers of support and uplift" as well as the many messages of love and condolences.

 "It's a tragedy what has happened that has not only impacted our family but the community and New Zealand.